What is a Bridging Home Loan and how does it work?

 Balancing mortgages while buying a new home and trying to sell your current one can be tricky.
 Worrying about whether or not you will sell your current house in time to pay for your new one can be stressful.
-In an ideal world it would all happen at once – you would sign on for your new home at the same time as selling your old one.
-However, at Mortgage House we know life doesn’t always go that nicely to plan.
+In an ideal world, it would all happen at once – you would sign on to your new home at the same time as selling your old one.
+However, at Mortgage House we know life doesn’t always go to plan.
 That’s why we offer bridging finance.
 Bridging mortgages were created for the exact problem we just outlined.
 They allow you to look for your next home, without the worry of having to sell your current one first.
-They can be the difference between snapping up your dream home, and missing out.
+They can be the difference between snapping up your dream home and missing out.

 What kind of mortgages can Bridging Loans be used with?

 Bridging Loans are flexible, and you can use them for a range of property purchases.
 Bridging loan options include: